As a research group, we are actively involved in teaching within the Computer Science degrees at the University of Southern Denmark.

 At the undergraduate level, we offer courses within the Computer Science bachelor programme in topics directly related to our research (Concurrent Programming, Programming Languages), as well as the general Introduction to Programming course.

-At the graduate level, we offer a course package on Concurrency and Logic within the Master programme in Computer Science.
-This package includes 4 courses (40 ECTS) and covers the theoretical and practical aspects of designing concurrent and distributed systems, specifying and validating their properties; and the fundamentals of cybersecurity and cryptography.
+At the graduate level, we coordinate a course package on Cybersecurity and Cloud Computing within the Master programme in Computer Science at SDU, which includes 7 courses (55 ECTS).
+It covers the theoretical and practical aspects of designing concurrent and distributed systems, specifying and validating their properties; and the fundamentals of cybersecurity and cryptography.

 Below is a list of the topics we offer for MSc and PhD theses.
 Many of our proposals can also be developed in the context of company collaborations.
 You are welcome to contact us to know more about these opportunities.